Whilst all the tow was sleepy

 The bird replied-all coy,

-'The highly feathered species lad,
+highly feathered species lad,

 You ought to jump for joy.'